rutvikvasava/cpu_19bit/README.md

-# 19-bit CPU Architecture in VHDL
+# 19-bit CPU in VHDL

-This project implements a custom 19-bit CPU in VHDL, designed for special-purpose operations such as signal processing and cryptography.
-The CPU is equipped with dedicated instructions for FFT, encryption, and decryption, and features a simple 5-stage pipeline architecture.
+This repository contains the implementation of a custom 19-bit CPU in VHDL.
+Designed specifically for signal processing and cryptography, this CPU includes unique features like specialized encryption and decryption instructions, a 5-stage pipeline architecture, and a 19-bit instruction/data width.

 ## Features

-- **19-bit instruction size** and **19-bit data width**
+- **19-bit Instruction and Data Width**
-- **16 general-purpose registers** (19 bits each)
+- **16 General-Purpose Registers** (19-bit wide each)
-- **Specialized instructions** for FFT, encryption, and decryption
+- **Specialized Instructions** for FFT, encryption, and decryption
-- Support for **arithmetic, logical, control flow, and memory access instructions**
-- **Simple pipeline** with five stages: Fetch, Decode, Execute, Memory Access, and Write-back
+- **5-Stage Pipeline**: Fetch, Decode, Execute, Memory Access, Write-back
-- **Harvard architecture** with separate instruction and data memory
+- **Harvard Architecture**: Separate instruction and data memory
-- **Memory size**: 2^19 (524,288) addresses, each storing 19-bit data
+- **Memory Size**: 524,288 addresses (2^19), with each storing 19-bit data

 ## Architecture Overview